Meet the Psychology Internship Faculty

 Meena Lambha, PhD completed her undergraduate training at the University of Georgia and earned her doctorate degree in clinical psychology from Auburn University.
 She completed her internship at A.I.
 DuPont Hospital for Children.
 She completed her postdoctoral fellowship at the Marcus Autism Center and Emory University.
 She briefly worked in private practice before returning to the Marcus Autism Center.
 At Marcus, she has conducted psychological assessments for families participating in various research studies as well as children seen through the clinic for concerns related to autism.
 She has also provided parent training services through the RUBI Parent Training program for children with autism presenting with behavioral difficulties.
 Currently, she continues to conduct psychological assessments with children suspected of having an autism spectrum disorder.

 Colin Muething, PhD, BCBA-D received his doctorate in school psychology from University of Texas-Austin, after having completed a master’s degree in special education from University of Georgia.
 His research involves evaluating assessments and treatment for problem behavior across a large sample of individuals.
-Having completed his doctoral internship and postdoctoral residency at Marcus Autism Center, he joined the faculty as an assistant professor of pediatrics at Emory University School of Medicine in 2017.
-He oversees the Intensive Outpatient Program in Severe Behavior.
+Having completed his doctoral internship and postdoctoral residency at Marcus Autism Center, he is currently an associate professor and initially joined the Department of Pediatrics at Emory University School of Medicine in 2017.
+He is the Director of the Complex Behavior Support Department.

 Kaitlin Proctor, PhD earned her doctorate in clinical psychology from Auburn University.
 She completed her predoctoral internship at the University of Oklahoma Health Sciences Center and her postdoctoral residency at Children’s Healthcare of Atlanta, in partnership with Emory University School of Medicine.
 Dr. Proctor received training in the area of pediatric psychology, which focuses on children’s behavioral, developmental and psychosocial functioning in the context of pediatric healthcare.
 As a licensed clinical psychologist in the Feeding Program, Dr. Proctor provides multidisciplinary assessment services, as well as intervention services in the day treatment and outpatient programs.
 Dr. Proctor is also certified in parent-child interaction therapy, an evidence-based parent training intervention for disruptive behaviors or noncompliance in young children.